Gullfaks oil field: Incidents

 Between November 2009 and May 2010 a well being drilled from Gullfaks C experienced multiple well control incidents which were investigated by Petroleum Safety Authority Norway and summarized in a report released on 19 November 2010.
 The report stated that only chance prevented the final and most serious incident on 19 May 2010 from becoming a full-scale disaster.
+The report also questioned why the Statoil’s probe that was supposed to assess which barriers functioned "and thereby helped to prevent or limit the hazard" did not seem to have been assessed.

+On 29, April 2016, a helicopter carrying oil workers crashed while flying from the Gullfaks oil field to Bergen.
+All 13 people on board were killed.

 Geology

 The reservoir consists of delta sandstones from the Middle Jurassic Brent Group, shallow-marine Lower Jurassic Cook Formation sandstones, and the fluvial-channel and delta-plain Lower Jurassic Statfjord Formation.